MWIZERWAFREDDY/Gallery-cao/README.md

     ```
     or simply double-click on `index.html` to open it in your default web browser.

+### Responsiveness

+The gallery is fully responsive and optimized for the following devices:
+- iPhone 14 Pro Max
+- iPhone XR
+- Galaxy S20 Ultra
+- Google Pixel 7

 ### 2. Challenge Tasks

 The `challenges` folder contains various problems that have been solved using JavaScript.
 These tasks are designed to enhance your problem-solving skills with practical coding exercises.